What are Attack Vectors?

 The Future of Attack Vectors

 As IT and OT converge, new attack vectors are emerging and we need advanced cybersecurity solutions to protect critical infrastructure.
-The convergence of operational technology with information technology is expanding the attack surface making it harder to secure
+The convergence of operational technology with information technology is expanding the attack surface making it harder to secure.

 Future trends will see attackers develop new ways to exploit these vulnerabilities, and organizations need to increase their cyber resilience.
 The shift from just defense to being able to operate during a breach will be key in the future of cybersecurity.